ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 :::info

-Do not worry, when you restart the Subnet rpc urls will not change.
+When you restart the Subnet rpc urls will not change.
 Therefore, you do not have to adjust the network in your metamask or anywhere else.

 :::